 If you are considering starting a family, the idea of a little human growing within your body can feel almost surreal.
 Many questions may come to mind — about the pregnancy, labour and delivery process, lifestyle and body changes, or future challenges that lie ahead.
 Many women spend time searching the internet for perinatal advice.
 However, it would be safer for both mother and baby if you took a more proactive approach by arranging a preconception medical screening with your doctor to identify any health risks that might lead to complications during pregnancy.

 A healthy cardiovascular system is crucial for a normal pregnancy.
 Cardiovascular diseases occur in 1 – 4% of all pregnancies and can have serious consequences.
 In fact, cardiovascular disease is now the leading cause of death in pregnant women and women during the postpartum period (first 6 – 8 weeks after delivery) in many developed countries.
 The risk is higher in women with congenital or pre-existing heart conditions.
-Women having a baby at a later age or who have metabolic, including diabetes, hypertension or overweight, also have a higher risk of maternal heart disease.
-Pre-pregnancy heart health screening should be considered in these higher-risk groups.
+Women who have a baby at a later age or have metabolic conditions, including diabetes, hypertension, or obesity, are at a higher risk of maternal heart disease.
+Pre-pregnancy heart health screening should be considered for these higher-risk groups.

 How does pregnancy affect the heart?